arianrhodsandlot/nostalgist/docs/src/content/docs/apis/launch.md

   // Because of the custom `resolveRom` option
   rom: ['mslug.zip'],

-  // Will load https://example.com/roms/mslug.zip as the ROM
+  // Will load https://example.com/system/neogeo.zip as the ROM
-  // Because of the custom `resolveRom` option
+  // Because of the custom `resolveBios` option
   bios: ['neogeo.zip'],

   // Custom configuration for RetroArch